machin3boy/Lachesis/README.md

 # Lachesis

-An implementation of Fantom Foundation's Lachesis consensus protocol in Python in order to simulate/mechanize runs of the protocol and examine its properties of Liveness, Safety, etc.
+This project provides an implementation of Fantom Foundation's Lachesis consensus protocol in Python in order to simulate/mechanize runs of the protocol and to investigate its properties of Liveness, Safety, etc.

+There are two main folders: `/PyLachesis` and `/tests`

 ## PyLachesis: